Project-OSmOSE/OSEkit/docs/source/publicapi_usage.rst

     from osekit.public.transform import Transform, OutputType
     from pandas import Timedelta

-    analysis = Transform(
+    transform = Transform(
-        analysis_type = OutputType.AUDIO, # We just want to export the reshaped audio files
+        output_type = OutputType.AUDIO, # We just want to export the reshaped audio files
-        data_duration=Timedelta("10s"), # Duration of the new audio files sample_rate=48_000, # Sample rate of the new audio files name="cool_reshape", # You can name the analysis, or keep the default name.
+        data_duration=Timedelta("10s"), # Duration of the new audio files sample_rate=48_000, # Sample rate of the new audio files name="cool_reshape", # You can name the transform, or keep the default name.
     )

-    project.run(analysis=analysis) # And that's it!
+    project.run(transform=transform) # And that's it!

 .. _output_1:

 Output 1
 """"""""

-Once the analysis is run, a :class:`osekit.core.audio_dataset.AudioDataset` instance named ``cool_reshape`` has been created and added to the project's :attr:`osekit.public.project.Project.datasets` field.
+Once the transform is run, a :class:`osekit.core.audio_dataset.AudioDataset` instance named ``cool_reshape`` has been created and added to the project's :attr:`osekit.public.project.Project.output_datasets` field.

 The project folder now looks like this: